Illuminator-team/educational_material/README.md

 # Illuminator examples

-Welcome!
+Hello & welcome!
 This repository contains a collection of example applications of the [Illuminator](https://github.com/Illuminator-team/Illuminator).

 To learn more about the Illuminator, please visit the [website](https://illuminator-team.github.io/Illuminator/).